5 Elements of a Woodsy Thanksgiving Tablescape

 2. Wood Slices

 Have extra wood lying around?
-Tell your husband to cut a few 2 or 3 inch thick wood slices for your table decor!
-Or, if you don't have a lumberjack living with you, head to craft shows or decor shops.
+Cut a few 2 or 3 inch thick wood slices for your table decor!
+Or, if you don't have saw-skills, head to craft shows or decor shops.

-The birch tree candle holders on our table came from the Ship-Chic Craft & Vintage Show, a bi-annual craft show here at the Shipshewana Auction building.
+The birch tree candle holders on our table came from the Ship-Chic Craft & Vintage Show, a craft show here at the Shipshewana Auction building held 3 times a year.
 I just love how they create height for the centerpiece.